-Outdoor design features and elements like fire pits and fireplaces, functional and decorative lighting, and wireless connectivity to enable you to do the stuff you need and like to do in your own outdoor space top the list of the most requested amenities received by landscape architects working on residential projects.
+Outdoor design features and elements like fire pits and fireplaces, functional and decorative lighting, and wireless connectivity top the list of the most requested amenities received by landscape architects working on residential projects.

-Every year, the American Society of Landscape Architects (ASLA) conducts surveys among its members to learn how design features, elements, and projects rate with their clients....
-Landscape architects are asked to evaluate the expected popularity of a variety of residential outdoor design elements for the coming year.
-The survey is conducted in February, with approximately 800 professionals participating.
+Every year, the American Society of Landscape Architects (ASLA) conducts surveys among its members to learn how design features, elements, and projects rate with their clients.
+Landscape architects are asked to evaluate the expected popularity of a variety of... residential outdoor design elements for the coming year.
+The survey is conducted in February and March with 808 professionals participating.

 Find out if your next project or desired element made the list.
-The features start with the most popular (No. 1) and descend from there.
-All of these projects are in demand, according to the most recent survey results from the ASLA.
+All of these projects are in demand, according to the most recent survey results from the ASLA (2018).

 01 of 10